7 Exercise Form Mistakes and How to Fix Them

 Pack your neck by pointing your chin down slightly.
 It should look like a double-chin.
 Keep your neck in that position throughout the movement.
 If you're worried about your form, have a buddy guide you.
-Remember, when doing almost any exercise your body should form a straight line, so make sure that your head and neck are aligned with the rest of your body!
+Remember, your body should form a straight line, so make sure that your head and neck are aligned with the rest of your body!

 Tip: When doing pull-ups or sit-ups, don't stretch or strain your neck to reach the top of the movement.
 Tighten and engage your core to raise your body, don't use your neck.

-So, remember to focus on the exercise you're doing, the intended muscle group, and keep these mistakes + solutions in mind!
+So, remember to focus on the exercise you're doing and keep these mistakes and solutions in mind!
 Aside from maintaining good form during your workouts, if you want to improve your workout routine as a whole, you should also practice good strength training principles!
 This includes having a proper warm-up, breathing throughout the exercises, trying different variations to target smaller muscle groups, and maintaining good posture (including when doing cardio).
 Focusing on improving your entire workout routine, opposed to just one part of it, will maximize the effort you're putting in and get you the results you deserve!